project-oak/oak/oak_functions/examples/weather_lookup/README.md

 entries.
 The surface of the earth is treated as a sphere and divided into a number of cells (see https://s2geometry.io/devguide/s2cell_hierarchy).
 The number of cells and their sizes are determined by the level.
 The level can range from 0 to 30.
-At level 0 there are only 6 cell covering the entire earth.
+At level 0 there are only 6 cells covering the entire earth.
 At level 30 there are 7e18 cells (see https://s2geometry.io/resources/s2cell_statistics).
 This example uses level 7 cells, as these have roughly similar sizes to the circular area around data